ono-midori/ono-midori.github.io/techs/zguide.md

 - The server machine dies and is offline for a significant time.
 Clients have to switch to an alternate server somewhere.
 - The server process or machine gets disconnected from the network, e.g., a switch dies or a datacenter gets knocked out.
 It may come back at some point, but in the meantime clients need an alternate server.

 Our first step is to add a second server.
 We can use the Binary Star pattern from Chapter 4 - Reliable Request-Reply Patterns to organize these into primary and backup.
-Binary Star is a reactor, so it’s useful that we already refactored the last server model into a reactor style.
+Binary Star is a reactor, so it's useful that we already refactored the last server model into a reactor style.

 We need to ensure that updates are not lost if the primary server crashes.
 The simplest technique is to send them to both servers.
 The backup server can then act as a client, and keep its state synchronized by receiving updates as all clients do.
-It’ll also get new updates from clients.
-It can’t yet store these in its hash table, but it can hold onto them for a while.
+It'll also get new updates from clients.
+It can't yet store these in its hash table, but it can hold onto them for a while.

 So, Model Six introduces the following changes over Model Five:

 - We use a pub-sub flow instead of a push-pull flow for client updates sent to the servers.
 This takes care of fanning out the updates to both servers.
-Otherwise we’d have to use two DEALER sockets.
+Otherwise we'd have to use two DEALER sockets.
 - We add heartbeats to server updates (to clients), so that a client can detect when the primary server has died.
 It can then switch over to the backup server.
 - We connect the two servers using the Binary Star bstar reactor class.
 Binary Star relies on the clients to vote by making an explicit request to the server they consider active.
-We’ll use snapshot requests as the voting mechanism.
+We'll use snapshot requests as the voting mechanism.
 - We make all update messages uniquely identifiable by adding a UUID field.
 The client generates this, and the server propagates it back on republished updates.
-- The passive server keeps a “pending list” of updates that it has received from clients, but not yet from the active server; or updates it’s received from the active server, but not yet from the clients.
+- The passive server keeps a “pending list” of updates that it has received from clients, but not yet from the active server; or updates it's received from the active server, but not yet from the clients.
 The list is ordered from oldest to newest, so that it is easy to remove updates off the head.

 ![](./pics/zmq/fig61.png)

-It’s useful to design the client logic as a finite state machine.
+It's useful to design the client logic as a finite state machine.
 The client cycles through three states:

 - The client opens and connects its sockets, and then requests a snapshot from the first server.
 To avoid request storms, it will ask any given server only twice.
 One request might get lost, which would be bad luck.
 Two getting lost would be carelessness.
 - The client waits for a reply (snapshot data) from the current server, and if it gets it, it stores it.
 If there is no reply within some timeout, it fails over to the next server.
 - When the client has gotten its snapshot, it waits for and processes updates.
-Again, if it doesn’t hear anything from the server within some timeout, it fails over to the next server.
+Again, if it doesn't hear anything from the server within some timeout, it fails over to the next server.

 The client loops forever.
-It’s quite likely during startup or failover that some clients may be trying to talk to the primary server while others are trying to talk to the backup server.
+It's quite likely during startup or failover that some clients may be trying to talk to the primary server while others are trying to talk to the backup server.
 The Binary Star state machine handles this, hopefully accurately.
-It’s hard to prove software correct; instead we hammer it until we can’t prove it wrong.
+It's hard to prove software correct; instead we hammer it until we can't prove it wrong.

 Failover happens as follows: